 After you have successfully submitted your application, you will receive an email confirming we have successfully received your application and providing you with your login details for the UAL Portal.
 We will request any additional information from you, including inviting you to upload documents through the portal.
 You should check your UAL Portal regularly for any important updates and requests.

-If you have achieved or expect to achieve the standard entry requirements we will invite you to submit a full digital portfolio/body of work.
+If you have achieved or expect to achieve the standard entry requirements we will consider you for a place on the course.

-International applicants may be invited to interview in person at LCC, or via Skype if overseas or unable to attend.
-Details of this interview will be sent via the UAL Portal.
+International applicants may be invited to an online interview.
+Interview details will be sent via the UAL Portal.